yeeter-dev/yeeter-bot/README.txt

 Invite? =  https://bit.ly/2D7eb3I [Link not working?
-Go on my Server and invite The bot! = https://discord.gg/b7F2uJY
+Go on my Server and invite The bot! = Yeeter Dev#8426